Spctre23/TrollariaBosses/README.md

-Various addons for the Trollaria terraria anarchy server.
+Custom boss plugin for the Trollaria anarchy terraria server.

-Features
-- Custom bosses
-- Chat command system